IBM CephaaS CLI

 Unset config values

-command to reset the current configured values for a specific option.
+Use unset option with config command to reset the current configured values for a specific option.

-ibmcloud sds config unset [option]
+ibmcloud sds config unset [url]

-option, the currently configured value for the 'url' option is reset.
+When unset option is used together with url option, the currently configured value for the 'url' option is reset.

 Next steps

-for more information about which commands you could run.
+Run ibmcloud sds --help for more information about which commands you could run.